-For each The permittee must meet the following requirements, except during periods of startup During periods of startup, the permittee must non-black start 2SLB stationary RICE operation or annually, whichever comes first; Inspect spark plugs every 4,320 hours of operation or annually, whichever comes first, minutes, after which time the non-startup emission limitations apply.
+For each The permittee must meet the following requirements, except during periods of startup During periods of startup the permittee must Emergency stationary SI Change oil and filter every 500 hours of operation or annually, whichever comes first; 2 Minimize the engine's time spent at idle and minimize the engine's RICE and black start stationary SI RICE 1 Inspect spark plugs every 1,000 hours of operation or annually, whichever comes first, and replace as necessary. startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary. non-startup emission limitations apply.